 If your marriage lasted more than 10 years, it is considered a long-term marriage and there is no rule for how long your will pay or receive spousal support.
 That is not to say that it is indefinite.
 It can end if the person who receives Spousal gets remarried, or one spouse passes away, or “until further order of the court.”
 This means that it is not lifetime/permanent spousal support.
 Either side can go back to court if they want changes made to the order.
 If they don’t do anything and they are both alive and the receiver of spousal support is not remarried, everything remains the same.

-Another factor is a Gavron Warning, which means the receiver of spousal support is expected to be self-sufficient within a certain amount of time.
+A Gavron Warning means the receiver of spousal support is expected to be self-sufficient within a certain amount of time.
 Under a short-term marriage, reasonable amount of time is defined as half of the length of marriage.